Get insider access

 Sonos Arc

 The Sonos Arc is better than the Sony HT-S200F.
 The Sonos is a better-built 5.0.2 setup that supports Dolby Atmos content.
-It has better soundstage, center, and surround performances as well as built-in voice assistant capabilities.
+It has better soundstage, center, and surround performances and built-in voice assistant capabilities.
 It even has a room correction feature, unlike the Sony.
-That said, only the Sony comes with EQ presets, which some users may prefer for sound customization.
+That said, the Sony comes with EQ presets, which some users may prefer for sound customization.

 Hisense HS218